A descent principle for compactly supported extensions of functors: Cd-structures and dimension functions

-Proposition \ref{magischeprop} shows that if $\X$ has the c-topology associated to a c-complete and c-regular cd-strucure compatible with a dimension function on $\X$, then the model category $\psh(\X;\sset)_{\textup{loc}}$ can also be obtained as the left Bousfield localisation of $\psh(\X;\sset)_{\textup{proj}}$ at the class of morphisms $G_P^0$.
-Moreover, in this case the hypersheaves are exactly the c-excisive $\infty$-presheaves.
+The following proposition, which is an analogue of \cite[Proposition 3.8]{voevodsky}, shows that if $\X$ has the c-topology associated to a c-complete and c-regular cd-strucure compatible with a dimension function on $\X$, then the model category $\psh(\X;\sset)_{\textup{loc}}$ can also be obtained as the left Bousfield localisation of $\psh(\X;\sset)_{\textup{proj}}$ at the class of morphisms $G_P^0$.
+Moreover, in this case the hypersheaves are exactly the c-excisive $\infty$-presheaves. \begin{prop} Let $\X$ be a category. \begin{enumerate} \item[1] For $P$ a cd-structure, a simplicial presheaf on $\X$ is $G_P^0$-local if and only if it is objectwise fibrant and c-excisive. \item[2] For $P$ a c-regular cd-structure, a $G_P^0$-local equivalence is a $\tau_P^c$-local equivalence. \item[3] If $\X$ has a dimension function and $P$ is a c-regular, c-complete and compatible with the dimension function, then a $\tau_P^c$-local equivalence is a $G_P^0$-local equivalence. \end{enumerate} \end{prop} We will proof the proposition at the end of this section.

-\begin{lem} Let $P'\subseteq P$ be cd-structures, such that for every square in $P$ of the form (\ref{distsquare}), the sieve $\langle i,p \rangle$ contains a simple $P'$-cover.
-Then $P$ and $P'$ have the same associated (c\nobreakdash-)topology, and $P$ is (c\nobreakdash-)complete if and only if $P'$ is. \end{lem} \begin{proof} We prove this for the associated topology, the proof for the associated c-topology is similar.
+\begin{lem} Let $P'\subseteq P$ be cd-structures, such that for every square in $P$ of the form (\ref{eq:dist_square}), the sieve $\langle i,p \rangle$ contains a simple $P'$-cover.
+Then $P$ and $P'$ have the same associated (c\nobreakdash-)topology, and $P$ is (c\nobreakdash-)complete if and only if $P'$ is. \end{lem} \begin{proof} We prove the statement about c-completeness for the associated c-topology, the proof for the statement about completeness for the associated topology is mostly the same.

-It is clear that $P$ and $P'$ have the same associated topology.
-If $P'$ is complete, then a non-empty $\tau_P$-cover, which is in particular a $\tau_{P'}$-cover, contains a simple $P'$-cover.
-This is also a simple $P$-cover, so $P$ is complete.
+It is clear that $P$ and $P'$ have the same associated c-topology.
+If $P'$ is c-complete, then any $\tau_P$-cover, which is in particular a $\tau_{P'}$-cover, contains a simple $P'$-cover.
+This is also a simple $P$-cover, so $P$ is c-complete.